No more pads. This revolutionary procedure restores bladder control for

 way most practical women do.
 You began wearing sanitary napkins, dark

-clothing — anything that would help you hide what was becoming embarrassing,
+clothing––anything that would help you hide what was becoming

 incontinence (SUI), when involuntary loss of urine occurs during sudden

 movements that put pressure on the bladder.
-1 in 6 women suffer from SUI
+One in six women suffer from

 While Kegel exercises should be attempted first, unfortunately they often